-It is very important to routinely clean and lubricate your Foredom Power Tool, especially in areas that generate a lot of dust.
+It is very important to routinely clean your Foredom[®] Power Tool and lubricate the shaft (NOT the motor), especially in areas that generate a lot of dust.
 Dirt and improper lubrication are the most common causes of poor operation and excessive wear.
 Always disconnect power tool before cleaning or servicing.

-Note: Ball Bearing Motors do Not Require Lubrication.
+Note: Ball Bearing Universal Motors Do Not Require Lubrication.

-1. Routine Cleaning of Universal Motors
+Routine Cleaning of Motors

-Universal Motors need air circulation through the motor housing to remove waste heat and cool the windings.
+Foredom Motors need air circulation through the motor housing to remove waste heat and cool the windings.
 Inlet and outlet slots provide the means for air flow.
-However, dust and conductive debris (like metal filings and gold dust) can enter in through these slots.
+However, saw dust and conductive debris (like metal filings or gold dust) can enter in through these slots.
 If not cleaned regularly, dust could collect, making a bridge between parts, causing an electrical short.
 Therefore, in high dust environments, Foredom recommends cleaning the motor every 40 hours of use.
 To remove dirt/dust buildup, brushes should be removed, cleaned and replaced, and air should be blown through the motor.

-2. Routine Cleaning and Lubrication of Flexible Shaft
+Routine Cleaning and Lubrication of Flexible Shaft